Panthers remove embattled ex-owner Richardson’s statue

 In December 2017, Richardson announced he was putting the team up for sale after a Sports Illustrated report, citing unidentified sources, said he made sexually suggestive comments to women and at least on one occasion directed a racial slur at an African American team scout.

-The report stated that the settlements in the case against Richardson came with non-disclosure requirements forbidding the parties from discussing the details.
-The league also fined Richardson $2.75 million over the allegations of misconduct.
+The report stated that settlements in the accusations against Richardson came with non-disclosure requirements forbidding the parties from discussing the details.
+The league also fined Richardson $2.75 million over the misconduct allegations.

 RELATED: Scandal & Sale: What this means for Jerry Richardson’s legacy

+Defensive back Tre Boston said it was in the community’s interest that the statue come down.

+“And for me, the Carolina Panthers hold ourselves to a standard and we hold ourselves with pride that we do the right things around here,” Boston said on a conference call.
+“So we thought again it was the best thing for everybody.”

-Richardson and his ownership group paid $206 million in 1993 for an expansion team.
+A former Baltimore Colts player, Richardson and his ownership group paid $206 million in 1993 for an expansion team.
 He had been the team’s only owner until David Tepper paid $2.2 billion for the club in 2018.
+As a condition of the purchase, Tepper said at his introduction as the new owner in July 2018 that he was contractually obligated to leave Richardson’s statue in place.

 The Panthers began play in 1995 but have never delivered on Richardson’s promise of winning a Super Bowl.
 They lost after the 2003 and 2015 seasons.